regisrfn/upload-images/README.md

 ## Getting Started

-The images have been uploaded to cloudinary
+The images have been uploaded to cloudinary or AWS-S3

 ### Heroku
 The app is deploying using heroku